 According to the Institute for New Economic Thinking, “Donald J. Harris is best known for bringing Post-Keynesian economics (particularly the Kaleckian and Neo-Ricardian brand) into development economics.”

-Kamala’s dad is an emeritus professor of economics at Stanford U.
+Harris’ dad is an emeritus professor of economics at Stanford University.

-According to his Stanford biography, Donald Harris, at Stanford, “was a leader in developing the new program in Alternative Approaches to Economic Analysis as a field of graduate study.
+According to his Stanford biography, at Stanford, he “was a leader in developing the new program in Alternative Approaches to Economic Analysis as a field of graduate study.
 For many years he also taught the popular undergraduate course in Theory of Capitalist Development.”

 Donald Harris takes his Jamaican heritage very seriously.